Esri/esri-leaflet-routing/README.md

 The traffic layer would really just be an instance of `L.esri.DynamicMapLayer` with a predefined URL.

+Probably best to support this in later versions of the library and show consuming it in examples.

 ## Proposed API

 ### Routing